-The Residential Parking Working Group will recommend policy for parking at Site Plan and Unified Commercial/Mixed Use Development use permit projects in Arlington’s Rosslyn-Ballston and Jefferson Davis Metro corridors.
+The Residential Parking Working Group will recommend policy for parking at Site Plan and Unified Commercial/Mixed Use Development use permit projects in Arlington’s Rosslyn-Ballston and Richmond Highway (Route 1) Metro corridors.

 The County Manager has appointed a Working Group to review parking policy for new apartments and condominiums proposed for Arlington’s Metro Corridors.